stevavoliajvar/stop_cloudflare/PEOPLE.md

 ###### Twitter (aka "Birdsite")

+"#iTWire still blocked by a cancer called #cloudflare Cannot even access the site without proprietary #javascript Stop using CF, people!
+Stop adding it to sites please!" by @[schestowitz](https://twitter.com/schestowitz/status/1162903811654074369)

+"This week #cloudflare does a very fine job proving everything I ever said about it/them (their staff blocked me over it!!) to be TRUE! #surveillance #censorship #internetKopp" by @[schestowitz](https://twitter.com/schestowitz/status/1158746077870395392)

 "Laughable, and I'll advise clients and other decent humans away from your services." by @[CalawayTandC](https://twitter.com/CalawayTandC/status/1161306459503771648)

 "Cloudflare is having issues #cloudflare is getting too many requests. #websiteproblem" by @[subhaghealth](https://twitter.com/subhaghealth)